-Howard Henderson is the Founding Director of the Center for Justice Research and professor of Justice Administration in the Barbara Jordan - Mickey Leland School of Public Affairs.
+Howard Henderson is the Founding Director of the Center for Justice Research and professor of Justice Administration in the Barbara Jordan – Mickey Leland School of Public Affairs.
 He is also a Nonresident Senior Fellow in Governance Studies at The Brookings Institution and fellow at University of Virginia’s Institute for Advanced Studies in Culture.
-Dr. Henderson serves as an advisory board member of the Vera Institute’s Rural Jail Research Policy Network, a member of the National Scientific Advisory Committee at the Institute of Justice Research and Development at Florida State University, and a member of the National Science Foundation's STEM Opportunities in Prison Settings workgroup.
+Dr. Henderson serves as an advisory board member of the Vera Institute’s Rural Jail Research Policy Network, a member of the National Scientific Advisory Committee at the Institute of Justice Research and Development at Florida State University, and a member of the National Science Foundation’s STEM Opportunities in Prison Settings workgroup.

 Howard is an expert on culturally responsive criminal justice research, program evaluation and predictive bias.
 An equity-focused criminologist, Howard’s research takes a systems-based approach to understanding policy and program effects.
 Utilizing a translational research model, Howard’s research has demonstrated the inability of current policy and programming to remain race-neutral, in effect, negatively impacting historically disenfranchised communities.
 His research has provided approaches to reducing disparities in the criminal justice system and within its risk assessment instruments.